 Draft2digital is the obvious choice when you’re looking for a new ebook distributor.
 It’s a fast and efficient service with a great front end.
 The company was set up in 2012 and has been steadily widening its distribution options and now distributes to Amazon’s Kindle store.

 Other options include Smashwords which has been around since the dawn of self-publishing in 2008.
-It has a loyal following and seems to be a solid operation led by staunch self-publishing supporter Mark Coker.
-However, drawbacks include that its tech is showing its age and it pays out to authors only every three months rather than monthly like D2D and KDP.
+It has a loyal following and is a solid operation led by staunch self-publishing supporter Mark Coker.

 There is also StreetLib, an Italian-based aggregator, which offers distribution through Amazon with an interesting deal of 50% commission on all Kindle sales regardless of a book’s price and the size of file.